 We used AS400 Gateway for Mulesoft’s Program Call operation to directly execute the ERP program CRTORDERS from Mulesoft flow.

 Program call must be defined with the correct parameters that match exactly the order, data type and size definitions of the back-end program or service program.
 Other than that, the Mulesoft developer does not have to have any knowledge of AS400 program internals or underlying database structures.

 AS400 Order Status Listener

 We used AS400 Data Queues for communicating the ERP change events.
-When order is changed, the ERP creates new data queue entry that contains the order ID, new status and other relevant information.
-The Mulesoft listener process retrieves the data queue entry in near real time, and calls SFDC System API to update order status.
+When an order is changed, the ERP creates a new data queue entry that contains the order ID, new status and other relevant information.
+The Mulesoft listener process retrieves the data queue entry in near real-time and calls SFDC System API to update the order status.
 Once the call completes successfully, the Mulesoft process will send the order status acknowledgement message to the response data queue, to notify ERP that the event has been processed.

-Salesforce and IBMi (AS400) are both powerful, mature and feature rich platforms that offer variety of connectivity options.
-The modern integration platforms such as Mulesoft Anypoint help decouple the systems, maximize the reuse, and reduce the niche skill requirements for connecting IBM i / AS400 to Salesforce.
-The integration developers don’t need to have a special training or experience integrating with AS400 servers, and with the help of AS400 Gateway can execute the back-end ERP business logic directly from the integration platform.
+Salesforce and IBMi (AS400) are both powerful, mature and feature-rich platforms that offer a variety of connectivity options.
+The modern integration platforms such as Mulesoft Anypoint help decouple the systems, maximize the reuse, and reduce the niche skill requirements for connecting IBM i (AS/400) to Salesforce.
+The integration developers don’t need to have special training or experience integrating with AS400 servers, and with the help of AS400 Gateway can execute the back-end ERP business logic directly from the integration platform.